jonnonz1/nz-statute-book/acts/public/1953/wildlife-act-1953.md

   (c) seize any bag, container, or other article (including any coat or other similar article of clothing) that is being used for the purpose of carrying any animal or any part of any animal or any egg or nest thereof illegally taken or had in possession or that he reasonably believes is being so used:
   (d) stop any vehicle, or any riding or pack animal, or any boat, launch, or other vessel, or any aircraft while on the ground or on the water, or any other device for carriage or transportation, or stop in transit any parcel, package, case, bag, luggage, or other container that is or that he reasonably believes to be in the possession of the owner or of any other person (including any carrier or forwarding agent, whether by land, sea, or air), if he has reason to believe or suspect that any breach of this Act or of any regulations under this Act has been committed by the owner or by the person in possession thereof or by any other person, and, in the presence of the owner or other person as aforesaid or of any servant of any of them, search any such vehicle, riding or pack animal, boat, launch, or other vessel, or aircraft, or other device for carriage or transportation, and in such presence as aforesaid open and search any such parcel, package, case, bag, luggage, or other container:
   (e) while in lawful execution of his duty, call upon any male person, not being under the age of 18 years, to aid or assist him when reasonable necessity exists for calling that assistance, and every person aiding or assisting any ranger pursuant to any such call shall while doing so be deemed to be and shall have all the powers of a ranger duly appointed under this Act:
-  (f) at all times, without let or hindrance,—provided that any Justice or Community Magistrate who is satisfied on oath that there is probable cause to suspect that any breach of this Act or of any regulations under this Act has been or is being committed, or that preparation has been made to commit such a breach, within any of the hereinbefore excepted premises, may, by warrant under his hand, empower a ranger to enter those premises for the purpose of detecting that offence at such time or times in the day or night as are mentioned in the warrant, but no such warrant shall continue in force for more than 14 days from the date thereof.
+  (f) at all times, without let or hindrance—
     (i) by any means whatever, enter upon, pass through, or remain on any land (other than a dwellinghouse or the enclosed garden or curtilage of any dwellinghouse) or any hut, tent, caravan, bach, or other erection (not being a permanent residence), or any shop, warehouse, factory, bond store, office, or any other premises of any description, or into or upon any lake, river, pond, lagoon, or other water (whether natural or artificially constructed):
     (ii) enter any vehicle, boat, launch, other vessel, or aircraft that is being used or is intended to be used or has been used in breach of this Act or that he reasonably believes is being or is intended to be or has been so used:
-    (iii) search any land or any hut, tent, caravan, bach, or other erection (not being a permanent residence), or any shop, warehouse, factory, bond store, office, or other premises of any description, or any vehicle, boat, launch, other vessel, or aircraft referred to in subparagraph (ii), or any riding or pack animal, or other device for transportation or carriage found on the said land or on any such premises or on any such lake, river, pond, lagoon, or other water:
+    (iii) search any land or any hut, tent, caravan, bach, or other erection (not being a permanent residence), or any shop, warehouse, factory, bond store, office, or other premises of any description, or any vehicle, boat, launch, other vessel, or aircraft referred to in subparagraph (ii), or any riding or pack animal, or other device for transportation or carriage found on the said land or on any such premises or on any such lake, river, pond, lagoon, or other water: provided that any issuing officer (within the meaning of section 3 of the Search and Surveillance Act 2012) who is satisfied on reasonable grounds that any breach of this Act or of any regulations under this Act has been or is being committed, or that preparation has been made to commit such a breach, within any of the hereinbefore excepted premises, may, by warrant under his hand, empower a ranger to enter those premises for the purpose of detecting that offence.
 (2) The production by a ranger of his warrant of appointment shall be sufficient evidence of that appointment.
+(3) The provisions of Part 4 of the Search and Surveillance Act 2012 (except sections 118 and 119) apply.

 ### 40 Obstructing rangers
 (1) Every person commits an offence against this Act and is liable on conviction to the penalty set out in section 67D who wilfully resists, impedes, or obstructs, or incites or encourages any other person to resist, impede, or obstruct, any ranger, or any person acting by his order and in his aid, in the execution of the powers conferred on that ranger by this Act, or by a warrant under this Act, or who wilfully uses abusive or threatening language or behaves in a threatening manner to any such ranger or person in the execution of those powers, or who wilfully fails to comply with the lawful demands of a ranger.
 For the purpose of this subsection any person who wilfully refuses to allow any ranger or other person acting by his order and in his aid to exercise any of the powers conferred by the last preceding section shall be deemed to obstruct that ranger or person.